JustineUgo/cashir_quiz/README.md

 ```
 flutter doctor
 ```
-if you dont have flutter install and setup, follow this: [How to setup Flutter](https://docs.flutter.dev/get-started/install)
+if you don't have flutter installed and setup, follow this: [How to setup Flutter](https://docs.flutter.dev/get-started/install)

 ## How to Use